 What is Laser Hair Removal?

 The first step to decoding laser is understanding what it is all about.
-Therefore, it is essential to have a basic understanding of what are we going to delve into in this article.
+Therefore, it is essential to have a basic understanding of what we will delve into in this article.
 LASER is an abbreviation of Light Amplification with Stimulated Emission of Radiation.
 This gives us an idea about its basic principle as well.
 It works by various principles on the skin.
 For instance, in the case of hair removal, laser beams act on a certain wavelength and target the hair follicles by emitting a light that is absorbed by the pigment called melanin in the hair.
 This light energy is then converted into heat, which, in turn, damage or burn the hair follicles slowing down hair growth in the future and consequently leading to significant hair reduction over a period of a certain time.

 Lasers are widely used by practicing dermatologists all across the world as it is used for a myriad of purposes.
 It is commonly used for hair removal, scar and skin rejuvenation, tattoo removal and mole removal to mention a few.